unccd/Prais4-reporting-manual/SO1.md

 - As spatially explicit baselines, where the appropriate resolution would need to be defined (the suggested spatial resolution is 100m).
 The PRAIS 4 platform includes prefilled baseline SOC data per land cover class, but also allows Parties to enter their own SOC data in the reporting tables.

+The PRAIS 4 platform includes prefilled baseline SOC data per land cover class, but also allows Parties to enter their own SOC data in the reporting tables.

 #### Step 4: Estimate change in soil organic carbon stock